sysmo-nms/sysmo-operator/README.md

 ```

 ### Java Part
 There is some java in this project.
-Build it as is:
 ```sh
 cd sysmo-operator/rrd4qt/
 ./gradlew installDist